Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Opel being a large family car and the Renault representing luxury car vehicle class.
 The first one has a FIAT-engineered powertrain under the hood, a 4-cylinder, 8-valves 120hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 173hp engine designed by Renault.

-SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the Renault being a slightly better choice apparently.
-Still, apart from the official crash test results there are other things we need to be aware of.
+SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the Renault being a slightly better choice apparently.
+That aside, let's consider some other aspects which affect safety.
 The second vehicle is a luxury car and that gives it a marginal advantage over the large family car competitor, at least that's what statistics show.
-Furthermore, when it comes to weight, a factor that most people underestimate, the French car offers a marginal difference of 8% more metal.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the French car offers a marginal difference of 8% more metal.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Renault does have a slight advantage, when all the models are taken into account.
-These are the official statistics, while our visitors describe reliability of Opel, as well as Renault, with the same average rating of 4.2 out of 5.
-The same official information place Signum as average reliability-wise, and Vel Satis is more or less at the same level.Above it all, drivers of cars with the same engine as the German car rank it on average as 4.5, while the one under the competitor's bonnet gets 4.8 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Renault does have a slight advantage, all the models observed together.
+That's the official data, while our visitors describe reliability of Opel, as well as Renault, with the same average rating of 4.2 out of 5.
+The same official information place Signum as average reliability-wise, and Vel Satis is more or less at the same level.That apart, owners of different cars powered by the same engine as the German car rank it on average as 4.5, while the one under the competitor's bonnet gets 4.8 out of 5.

 Performance & Fuel economyRenault is undoubtly more agile, reaching 100km/h in 2.5 seconds less than its competitor.
 In addition to that it accelerates all the way to 211 kilometers per hour, 18km/h more than the other car.
 When it comes to fuel economy the winner has to be the German car, averaging around 5.9 liters of fuel per 100 kilometers (48 mpg), in combined cycle.
 We can't ignore that 24% difference compared to the French car.